yaya-sy/EntropyBasedCLDMetrics/README.md

 > python src/prepare_input_files.py -c data/Providence/ -a [AUDIO_FOLDER] -m checkpoints/librispeech_360.arpa
 ```

-Where `[AUDIO_FOLDER]` is the path to the audio folder.
-In the case of Providence childes data, the audio folder is `recordings/raw/`
+Where `[AUDIO_FOLDER]` is the path to the audio folder of the data installed from the GIN repository.
+The audio folder is `recordings/raw/`.

 # Run the trainings

 ## Experiment 1A: Training on Librispeech-360

-The model is already trained during the data prepration and is save on `checkpoints/librispeech_360.arpa`.
+The model is already trained during the data prepration and is saved on `checkpoints/librispeech_360.arpa`.
 So we will not retrain it again.

 ## Experiment 2A: Training on Thomas

-Run the regression model training on Thomas (Experiment 2A):
+Run the regression model training on Thomas:

 ```bash
 python src/train.py -c configs/thomas.yaml